Swiss M1971 Helmet: Design

 The shell is of a near hemispherical shape with prominent flares on both sides and stamped in 1.15mm steel.
 It includes four rivets where the liner attaches to the shell.
 The shell is painted a matte dark olive green with a textured finish.
 Towards the rear two vent holes are present around the same spot and construction as the previous M18 and M18/40 models.

 The liner itself consists of a metal band running the inside circumference with a foam spacer between it and the shell.
 Attached to the band are four leather pads, affixed to the rear of these is a leather pouch where simple pieces of thick felt are used for sizing to one's head.
 A drawstring connects all four pads for further sizing.
 The chin strap is a four-point setup with the straps attaching to the shell in the same place the liner itself does.

 Both chin straps connecting with a simple hook and catch system.
 A cover in TAZ 83 pattern camouflage was produced for the helmet, with four hooks to attach to the shell and a pull string to size it accordingly.
+A cover in TAZ 90 pattern camouflage was also made, with it having the same basic construction.